Home » Recipes » Mascarpone Peach Puff Pastry Recipe

 • Confectioner’s Sugar – A.k.a. icing sugar, for dusting the finished pastries.

-Serving These Peach and Mascarpone Pastries
+Serving Peach and Mascarpone Pastries

 These pastries work equally well for breakfast, brunch, snacking, or dessert.
 Some of my favorite serving ideas include:

-Breakfast: Surprise loved ones with breakfast in bed, presenting your homemade peach puff pastries on a legged tray alongside a carafe of freshly squeezed orange juice and a cup of coffee, plus a few extra peach slices on the side.
+• Breakfast – Surprise loved ones with breakfast in bed, presenting your homemade peach puff pastries on a legged tray alongside a carafe of freshly squeezed orange juice and a cup of coffee, plus a few extra peach slices on the side.

 Make-Ahead and Storage Suggestions

-These peach and mascarpone pastries taste best while still slightly warm from the oven.
+These pastries are best enjoyed on the day they are made, ideally while still slightly warm from the oven.
 I prefer to serve them with a dusting of confectioner’s sugar, or a scoop of vanilla ice cream.

 Other puff pastry recipes you might enjoy: